oracle-livelabs/database/dms/introduction/introduction.md

 * Create a Vault
 * Create Databases
 * Create an Object Storage Bucket
-* Deploy GoldenGate marketplace instance
+* Deploy a GoldenGate marketplace instance
 * Create Registered Databases
 * Create, Validate, and Run a Migration